awsdocs/iam-user-guide/doc_source/programming.md

 + \(AWS STS\) [https://sts\.amazonaws\.com](https://sts.amazonaws.com)

 **Note**
 AWS STS also supports sending requests to regional endpoints in addition to the global endpoint\.
-Before you can use AWS STS in a region, you must first activate STS in that region for your AWS account\.
-For more information about activating additional regions for AWS STS, see [Activating and Deactivating AWS STS in an AWS Region](id_credentials_temp_enable-regions.md)\.
+Before you can use AWS STS in a Region, you must first activate STS in that Region for your AWS account\.
+For more information about activating additional Regions for AWS STS, see [Managing AWS STS in an AWS Region](id_credentials_temp_enable-regions.md)\.

-For more information about AWS endpoints and regions for all services, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/index.html?rande.html) in the *AWS General Reference*\.
+For more information about AWS endpoints and Regions for all services, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/index.html?rande.html) in the *AWS General Reference*\.

 ## HTTPS Required<a name="IAMHTTPSRequired"></a>